carlossalgado95/carlossalgado95/README.md

   <b>
   👨‍💻 Hello, I’ve been working as Data Scientist in Brazil.

-  📊 Here on my profile you will find interesting projects related to Data Science, machine learning, BI, business analysis,SQL and process automation.
+  📊 Here on my profile you will find interesting projects related to: Data Science, Machine Learning, BI and SQL.

   🚀 I also enjoy working with technologies in web development, business analysis tools and supply chain forecasting.